 Trends In Academic Publishing In 2022

-Even though academic publishing was going through a moment of transition, that transition may not have been as profound as some would have anticipated.
+Even though academic publishingwas going through a moment of transition, that transition may not have been as profound as some would have anticipated.
 Amidst digitalisation, giant retail behemoths, and artificial intelligence-driven innovation, many publishers seemed to be doing their everyday business in the same way they had done for decades.

 Since 2020, Covid-19 has shocked the planet and caused us all to re-evaluate our lives.
 Supply networks were disrupted from top to bottom; businesses were forced to shutter; offices were closed, and a new work-from-home culture formed.